May 6th, 2013 / Author: eLeaP Editor

 To read the full white paper, click here.

 According to a recent survey, training and development is a major concern in companies across the country.
-Employees cite problems ranging from not having training at all to goals and expectations differing between managers and employees.
+Employees cite problems ranging from not having training at all, to goals and expectations differing between managers and employees.
 The survey also reveals that employees feel they do not receive the performance feedback and recognition they need and deserve.
-Fortunately, effective training and development programs eliminate the skills gap employees possess, while addressing each of the concerns mentioned in the survey.
+Fortunately, effective training and development programs using a learning management system like eLeaP can eliminate the skills gap employees possess, while addressing each of the concerns mentioned in the survey.

 Creates Just-in-Time Training